-The land use within the HAF study area was predominantly agricultural, with a mixture of pastureland and crops as well as urban development.
-Portions of Twenty Mile Creek watershed have been straightened/channelized, widened and sometimes deepened to increase land drainage and agricultural production or urban development.
-As such the watercourses are susceptible to negative impacts on fish habitat including: loss of riparian vegetation; increase in siltation; removal of stream morphology (pools, riffles, and runs), removal of in-stream vegetation for fish shelter and food supply and; loss of fish habitat following a significant flow reduction downstream.
+The land use within the Wainfleet study area was predominantly agricultural, with a mixture of pastureland and crops as well as urban development.
+Portions of Mill Race Creek and Casey Drain watersheds have been straightened/channelized, widened and sometimes deepened to increase land drainage and agricultural production or urban development.
+As such these watercourses are susceptible to negative impacts on fish habitat including: loss of riparian vegetation; increase in siltation; removal of channel morphology (pools, riffles, and runs), removal of in-stream vegetation for fish shelter and food supply and; loss of fish habitat following a significant flow reduction downstream.
 In addition, these watercourses are susceptible to receiving sediment and chemical loads from agricultural runoff, sometimes causing adverse impacts downstream.
 However, in conjunction with MNR fisheries management plans, potential enhancement measures can be implemented to improve the riparian habitat and in-stream quality of the watercourses.

-Twenty Mile Creek watershed supports a variety of fish species, including Grass Pickerel which is listed as Special Concern under the Federal Species at Risk Act and the Provincial Endangered Species Act.
-To preserve the fish habitat in the region, all in-water works will need to follow appropriate mitigation measures and strictly follow the MNR timing windows for Twenty Mile Creek (March 1st-July 1st and September 1st - November 30th) to protect fish and fish habitat.
-In conjunction with timing windows the MNR management plan for the tributaries of Welland River watershed must also be considered for project works.
+Mill Race Creek and Casey Drain support a variety of fish species, including Grass pickerel which is listed as Special Concern under the Federal Species at Risk Act and the Provincial Endangered Species Act.
+To preserve the fish habitat in the region, all in-water works will need to follow appropriate mitigation measures and strictly follow the MNR timing windows for Mill Race Creek (March 1st-July 1st) and Casey Drain (March 1st-June 1st) to protect fish and fish habitat.

-In conclusion, the environmental impact assessment determined the following negative environmental effects associated with the installation of underground collector system and construction of access roads for the HAF Wind Energy Project:
+In conclusion, the water impact assessment determined the following negative environmental effects associated with the installation of the underground collector system and construction of access roads within the Wainfleet corridor include: